We deliver all around the world

 Eventually I sold every single bag item in the stock and invested the money to make two rings and one bangle and I sold the rings on guess where Facebook!
 The bangle, dangled on my face for a while and it didn't sell so I melted it to make more items.

 I spare you the stories about:

-It has been four years and PAGi went from an infant who crawled its way through the market to a moody teenager which actually pays the bills and make me a living.
+It has been five years and PAGi went from an infant who crawled its way through the market to a moody teenager which actually pays the bills and make me a living.
 I can not wait to see the day this kiddo turns into a grown up and take care of a village on its own.